notghettolenny/specialized-models-time-series-analysis/README.md

-# TimeSeriesAnalysis
+# SpecializedModelsTimeSeriesAnalysis

-For this we're using data from the Federal Reserve Economic Database (FRED) concerning Electricity and Gas Utilities Production from January 1992 to January 2019 (325 records).
+Using data from the Federal Reserve Economic Database (FRED) concerning Electricity and Gas Utilities Production from January 1992 to January 2019 (325 records).

 Data source: https://fred.stlouisfed.org/series/IPG2211A2N